 These are all persons who, during the reference week (the week including the 12th day of the month), (a) did any work as paid employees, worked in their own business or profession or on their own farm, or worked 15 hours or more as unpaid workers in an enterprise operated by a member of their family, or (b) were not working but who had jobs from which they were temporarily absent because of vacation, illness, bad weather, childcare problems, maternity or paternity leave, labor-management dispute, job training, or other family or personal reasons, whether or not they were paid for the time off or were seeking other jobs.
 Each employed person is counted only once, even if he or she holds more than one job.

-The number of employed individuals decreased by 33 since April 2024 for a current level of 24,841 people, which is 35 less employed people than May 2023.
+The number of employed individuals decreased by 49 since November 2024 for a current level of 24,904 people, which is 245 more employed people than December 2023.

 The Federal-State Unemployment Insurance Program provides unemployment benefits to eligible workers who are unemployed through no fault of their own (as determined under State law) and meet other eligibility requirements of State law.
 Unemployment insurance payments (benefits) are intended to provide temporary financial assistance to unemployed workers who meet the requirements of State law.
 Each State administers a separate unemployment insurance program within guidelines established by Federal law.
 Eligibility for unemployment insurance, benefit amounts and the length of time benefits are available are determined by the State law under which unemployment insurance claims are established.
 In the majority of States, benefit funding is based solely on a tax imposed on employers.